What Is Brand Equity? (+ How to Build It)

 Use these ideas to give shape and form to a new brand, refine an existing brand, and gain more recognition in the marketplace.

 Once you have all the components of a winning brand, the next thing to do is observe how it performs in the marketplace.
-It’s a good idea to run a small marketing campaign to gather data and gauge how your brand will be received on a broader scale.
-That way, you can make any necessary adjustments to the messaging before you invest in a larger brand awareness campaign.
+It’s a good idea to run a small marketing campaign to gather data and gauge your brand’s reception on a broader scale.
+That way, you can make any necessary messaging adjustments before investing in a larger brand awareness campaign.

-Based on the brand equity goals you’ve established, design a campaign and customer experience to deliver the desired results.
+Design a campaign and customer experience to deliver the desired results based on your established brand equity goals.
 For example, you might use a paid social media ad campaign to drive email sign-ups.
-In your follow-up emails, you can educate subscribers about your brand and survey them about their experiences.
+In your follow-up emails, you can educate subscribers about your brand and survey their experiences.
 Or, you might post a series of videos on social media that introduces your brand, what it’s about, and who it’s for to see what kind of organic engagement it drives, including video views, likes, and comments.

 Determine the metrics you’re testing and ensure they help drive your brand equity goals.
 These could include the number of landing page clicks and email subscriptions; the number of video views, likes, and comments; or the number of new social media followers.